taoo0316/bisection-minimisation/README.md

 <img width="447" alt="Screenshot 2023-03-28 at 12 16 47 PM" src="https://user-images.githubusercontent.com/95064358/228189705-4a0c5c0e-e131-4a20-871a-48f8571d75be.png">

 <img width="656" alt="Screenshot 2023-03-28 at 12 16 29 PM" src="https://user-images.githubusercontent.com/95064358/228189712-5ba4ccad-9860-4663-8191-e3bfa898049a.png">

+These are created using Desmos, keep tracking of all 15 iterations of the program.